appium-boneyard/tutorial/modules/en/source/appium/02_native_android_automation/01_getting_started_with_appium/01_introduction.md

-## Module 2 - Ruby Appium Native Android Automation
+# Native Android Automation

+This tutorial covers automating native Android apps in Ruby and Java.
+To select the active language, click `Ruby` or `Java` on the left hand side.
+Code samples and content will change based on the selected language.

-### Chapter 1 - Getting started with appium
+# Getting started with appium

 [introduction](/common/introduction.md)

-In this chapter, we'll be preparing to automate a native Android app using appium with Ruby.
+In this chapter, we'll be preparing to automate a native Android app.